TechITFactory/Agentic-AI/sections/01-welcome-setup/04-tools-installation.md

 # Tools Installation Guide

+## Why this lesson
+Install and verify every tool required for the rest of the course so you do not debug environment issues later.

+## Outcomes
+- ✅ Python 3.10+, VS Code, Git, Docker Desktop installed and verified
+- ✅ Repo cloned and virtual environment created
+- ✅ Jupyter works from VS Code or terminal

+**Time**: 30-45 minutes depending on network speed

+**Prerequisites**: Admin rights on your machine, stable internet

 ## Overview

 This guide will help you set up your development environment for the course.
 All tools are free and work on Windows, Mac, and Linux.